robcarver17/skipperman/docs/ideas.md

-### Required for social event:

-- think carefully about how to handle events with no cadets, volunteers etc
-- two types of food event: as part of training event, or social only seperate
-- manage social event with food only (Social)

 ### Required for training event (ASAP):

 - volunteers in patrol boat picklists should only be available on that day
+- print ticksheets from python interface
 - print roll call lists and contact details

 ### Required for training event (Can wait):

+- issues with duplicates on registration - fix when writing data model
+- random issues with volunteer changes, fix when writing data model
 - filter volunteer sheet on available days (only volunteers available on a given day)
+- store of previous events volunteer role / cadet allocation to speed up loading
+- click on cadet name to see previous groups
+- click on volunteer name to see previous events
 - allow selection of group subset in reporting when doing arrangement of groups
-- issues with duplicates on registration - fix when writing data model
-- random issues with volunteer changes, fix
-- ignore cadet name on import (use for test cadets - need to be able to avoid on reimport)
+- ignore cadet name on import (use for test cadets - need to be able to avoid on reimport as we do for volunteers)
+- print ticksheets from menu
-- print and record ticksheet entries
+- record ticksheet entries
 - registration report with literally everything on it
 - birthdays during an event - splash on event screen
 - seperate health field which gets reported to instructors